-Flynn Sturgeon is a dynamic musical director, piano accompanist and orchestrator who enjoys a busy career working with some of the UK’s top performers.
+Flynn Sturgeon is a musical director, accompanist and accordionist who enjoys a busy career working with some of the UK’s top performers.
+He is a specialist in musical theatre and folk traditions, and a choir director.

 Flynn is the musical director of the sell-out and critically acclaimed concert series, Roles We’ll Never Play, produced by Thomas Duern.
-The show hosts incredible line-ups of talent, recently playing at the Apollo Theatre, Vaudeville Theatre, and West End Live 2021.
-The show will return to the West End in March.
+The show hosts incredible line-ups of talent, recently playing at the Apollo, Lyric and Vaudeville Theatres, and at West End Live 2021.

-He holds positions as musical director with the Gay Men’s Dance Company, a conductor with Popchoir, and a musical theatre specialist accompanist at his former university, Royal Holloway.
-He has recently taught at Trinity Laban, London Theatre Runway, PPA, Urdang, Mountview, Associated Studios and Richmond Piano School, and often works with the London Oriana Choir and Sing for Pleasure.
+He holds positions as musical director with the Gay Men’s Dance Company, an ensemble singing tutor at Urdang, and a musical theatre specialist accompanist at his former university, Royal Holloway.
+He regularly teaches on musical theatre courses including at Trinity Laban, London Theatre Runway, London Studio Centre, PPA, Mountview, Associated Studios and Richmond Piano School, and often works with the London Oriana Choir.

 Flynn is a winner in the 2019 Creative Courage for Life Awards, in the category of Outstanding Singing Teacher for his work as a children’s vocal coach and teacher.